forrestw92/lithium-fabric/README.md

 ### Community

-If you'd like to get help with the mod, check out the latest developments, or be notified when there's a new release, the Discord community might be for you!
-You can join the official server for my mods by clicking [here](https://jellysquid.me/discord).
+If you'd like to check out the latest developments, the Discord community might be for you!
+You can join the base project's server for Jelly's mods by clicking [here](https://jellysquid.me/discord).

 ---